Frequently Asked Questions (FAQ) for current students

 For full details of due dates, see the "Study Guide" on your Blackboard unit site.
 In general, assessment items are due on the same day for all (non-Major Project) units.
-Essays are due at the end of Week 9, Projects are due at the end of Week 10, CMT1* is due at the end of Week 6, CMT2* and Newsgroup submissions are due at the end of Week 12.
-Due to the international nature of SAO, all assessment items are due on a Saturday.
+Essays are due at the end of Week 9, Projects are due at the end of Week 11, CMT1* is due at the end of Week 6, CMT2* and Newsgroup submissions are due at the end of Week 12.
+Due to the international nature of SAO, all assessment items are due on a Saturday (local time).

 * CMT = Computer Managed Test

 Students who withdraw from a course do not intent to return to the program at a later date, whilst a leave of absence allows students who intend to continue studying to have a break from their studies for a semester or two.
 Withdraw from a course is for students who want to withdraw from the entire program (and hence study no further units) and do not intend to continue with the program in the near future.
 Leave of absence (LOA) is a period of approved absence from the course in which a student is enrolled.
 Student must normally have been studying for at least one academic year before they are eligible to take an LOA.
 Note that LOA is not an automatic entitlement; each applicant will be treated on their merits and approval will depends on the student's academic history and reason for the application.
 LOA can be for one or two semesters in duration.
 A student may take a maximum of two semesters LOA per degree program.

 If you withdraw before the census date you will obtain a refund (and not incur a FEE-HELP debt).